microsoft/pxt-arcade/docs/courses/csintro1/motion/create-on-create-sprites.md

 # Activity: Generate Sprites using Create and On Create

-Many games need to spawn sprites for the player to collect like coins, or to avoid like oil spills.
+Many games need to spawn sprites for the player to do things like collect coins or avoid oil spills.

 We will use ``||sprites:create empty sprite||`` to spawn a new empty sprite, which is a place holder for a sprite without an image.
 Then we can use an ``||sprites:on created||`` event to set the image and a random position for newly generated sprites.